 Tuberculosis is a highly contagious disease that affects many parts of the body, but usually the lungs.
 In pulmonary tuberculosis, patients have chest pain, cough blood, and lose weight.
 They can easily infect other people by coughing, sneezing, speaking and spitting, and bad living conditions help the disease to spread.
 Until the development of antibiotics in 1946, there was no effective cure.

 The rapid reduction in Māori tuberculosis mortality between 1945 and 1961, in a period when medical treatments were not yet fully developed, was a triumph for public health in New Zealand.
-In the 1930s Dr Harold Turbott carried out a health survey among Māori on the East Coast, which showed that the conditions that usually accompanied tuberculosis – poverty, malnutrition and overcrowded housing – were at high levels.
+In the 1930s Dr Harold Turbott carried out a health survey among Māori on the East Coast, which showed high levels of conditions that usually accompanied tuberculosis – poverty, malnutrition and overcrowded housing.
 The survey stimulated an attempt to reduce health inequalities between Māori and non-Māori, focusing especially on tuberculosis.
 Health policy was synchronised with social policy following the passage of the Social Security Act 1938.
 Measures included taking chest X-rays of 10% of Māori each year, sending people with tuberculosis to sanatoriums, and giving families of tuberculosis patients nutritional supplements, income support and top priority for state housing assistance.